fge/grappa/README.md

 ## How to build

-You will need a JDK 6 or 7. **Note that for the moment, Java 8 does not work**.
+You will need a JDK 6 or greater; **Java 8 works now!**.
 Then use this command to build and install into your local repository:

 ```
 # Unix systems: Linux, MacOSX, *BSD